-Bike Trails & Back Roads near Franklin Victorian Bed & Breakfast
+Bike Trails, Shuttle & Back Roads Franklin Victorian Bed & Breakfast

 Bring your bicycle along when you stay at our Inn lodging near the Elroy-Sparta Bike Trail.
 The League of American Bicyclists named Wisconsin the No. 3 “Bicycle Friendly State” in 2011 for its commitment to bicycling through the legislation, infrastructure, education and an all-around bike-loving culture!

 PLAY VIDEO From Discover Wisconsin TV show: Sparta & Hill Country!

 Bicyclist-friendly we have secure locked inside bike storage, and we have bike passes for purchase right here at the Inn.
 We are one mile from the trail.